Jessica Senra: Career

 On January 7, 2020, Senra received repercussions in the national and international press after criticizing live, during Bahia Meio Dia, the possibility of hiring former goalkeeper Bruno, convicted of the death of Eliza Samúdio, by Fluminense de Feira.
 The comment caused the club to give up hiring the criminal on the same day.
 After the case, Globo's director of journalism, Ali Kamel, confirmed that both Jessica and other news anchors at Globo and its affiliates have the right to express opinions during the news programs.

 In June 2021, Jessica left TV Bahia due to medical advice following the onset of burnout syndrome.
 Although her return was initially announced for June 28, she remained away until August 16, when she returned to the presentation of Bahia Meio Dia.
 A month later, on September 2, she became involved in a controversy with competitor RecordTV Itapoan, after reporter Camila Oliveira was interrupted during an interview with delegate Simone Moutinho by reporter Marcelo Castro, who was live on Balanço Geral BA and invaded the TV Bahia link shouting.
 On air, Jessica stated: "we need respect to be able to work."

 On September 27, 2023, Jessica debuted as a columnist for the iBahia portal, which is part of Rede Bahia.
 The first text published in the column, which was called O Olhar Dela, had as its theme the impostor syndrome.
 A day later, at an event, TV Bahia announced that Jessica would be the host of the talk show Diga Aí, shown after Fantástico.
 The program has an auditorium and premiered on November 26.

-On December 4, 2024, TV Bahia and Rede Bahia announced the Jessica Senra's exit of Bahia Meio Dia after six years.
-According to the communicated, Senra will maintain the association with the station, but without acting on the daily journalism.
-On the edition of the same day of the newscast, Jessica affirmed thrilled that the decision was "quite mature" and "taked in association with Rede Bahia".
-Senra continued in the presentation of the newscast until December 20, when she said goodbye thrilled and was honored live by the team of the channel 11.
+On December 4, 2024, TV Bahia and Rede Bahia announced Jessica Senra's exit of Bahia Meio Dia after six years.
+According to the communication, Senra will maintain an association with the station, but without acting in daily journalism.
+On that day's newscast, Senra affirmed the decision was "quite mature" and "taken in association with Rede Bahia".
+Senra continued the presentation of the newscast until December 20, when she said goodbye and was honored live by the team of the channel 11.